marialma/marialma.github.io/README.md

 My Tableau Public account is [here](https://public.tableau.com/profile/maria.ma5849#!), where you can browse some of the other things I've worked on.

-My [Twitter feed is here](https://twitter.com/guacamolebio), where I save links to things I enjoyed reading, and talk about healthcare/health systems, infectious disease, and small amounts of economics.
-Apologies in advance for the occasional political post.
+My [Twitter feed is here](https://twitter.com/guacamolebio), where I save links to things I enjoyed reading, and talk about healthcare/health systems, infectious disease, global issues, and small amounts of economics.
+Apologies in advance for the occasional political post; it is difficult to separate politics from healthcare in this time.